panzertard/elitedangerous-notes/README.md

 # What is this?
-Elite Dangerous is such a waste game and universe.
+Elite Dangerous is such a wast universe.
 There's too many stories and references to ingame mysteries as well as real world mathematics, physics, litterature and mythology.
 TXT files could only get me this far, hence I decided to publish my notes as a searchable repository.